 The Mirror Black finish is glossy and reflective, with the metal edges polished to match.
 Midnight Black has a more matte finish to it, but there’s more to it than meets the eye at first glance.
 There’s a perforated underlayer that creates an interesting S-curve reflection in certain light, at an angle.
 The edges on this model are anodised and matte, similar to the finish of the Midnight Black OnePlus 5T from 2017.

-Lastly, there’s Silk White.
-It gets its name from the limited OnePlus One run in the company’s first year.
+There’s Silk White too, which gets its name from the limited OnePlus One run in the company’s first year.
 Unlike that phone though, this one isn’t plastic in the slightest.
 The edges and camera trim are finished in a gold colour, while the glass back has an underlayer made from powdered pearl dust.
 It has a frosty, milky look and it feels really good in the hand.
 Sadly though, this one isn’t going to be available initially, and will be a limited run.

 It’s worth noting that, while the back has changed material to Gorilla Glass 5, the outer frame keeps the same design and build quality of previous models.
 Apart from the alert slider switching from left to right, the makeup is the same.
 Despite the larger display, the overall footprint is virtually the same too.